When will they invent a machine to tell me who I am?

-In Chinese tradition, each member of the same generation will share one character in their given names.
+In traditions that once existed, and perhaps still exist, in rural Southern China, each member of the same generation will share one character in their given names.
 The way in which this was usually determined was through a generational or family poem, and each successive character in the poem would be taken as one character of the given name for each successive generation.
 Families or clans would hire a scholar to compose the poem for them, and it would often be written in a village genealogy book.
-The poems would usually be around 32 characters in length on how the clan needs to be virtuous.
+The poems would usually be around 32 characters in length on the virtues of the clan.

 I don’t recall when I first learned of this — perhaps around the time when, as a child, I noticed that the names of my father and each of his nine siblings seemed to begin with the same character.
-I then noticed that my mother’s four birth siblings I took a look at the only comparable situation I knew, and, based on the fact that my brother and I had entirely different names, conjectured that something was strange.
+I then noticed that my mother’s four birth siblings I took a look at the only comparable situation I knew, and, based on the fact that my brother and I had entirely different names, conjectured that something was not as it should be.

 Dad’s side

 My grandfather’s given name began with 欽 (qīn).
 This character means “admiration, respect, royalty”.
 When put together with my father’s generational name, the two combine to become 欽仰 (qīn yǎng), a verb meaning “to revere, venerate, or esteem”.
-It isn’t until I learn that this archive of generational names is a poem, not a list, that I think to do this.
+It isn’t until I learn that this archive of generational names is a poem, not a list, that I think to read them together.
 I begin to understand that what I hold is a piece of the poem.

 In an interview with Ramona Koval, John Berger touches briefly on “atavistic or genetic memory” in his description of how he had a strange feeling of strong familiarity with the small details of daily life in Eastern Europe when he first visited, though he had never seen them before.
 It turned out that his father’s side hailed from Trieste, on the edge of Italy and Slovenia.
 Times like these, I wish atavistic memory, if it is true, were true enough to download or intuit this kind of information directly.
 I think so often about what we cannot remember, what we could not have even hoped to capture at the time — the lived experience of a person, the peculiar emotions, the unnameable sensations, the joy, the leaden sadness.
 All the things that sit behind the pictures I have of names on graves.